zdavatz/spreadsheet/GUIDE.md

 This guide is meant to get you started using Spreadsheet.
 By the end of it, you should be able to read and write Spreadsheets.

-## Reading is easy!
-First, make sure all that code is loaded:
+Before you can do anything, you first need to make sure all that code is
+loaded:

 ```ruby
 require 'spreadsheet'
 ```

+## Reading is easy!

-Worksheets come in various Encodings.
-You need to tell Spreadsheet which Encoding you want to deal with.
-The Default is UTF-8
+Worksheets come in various encodings.
+You need to tell Spreadsheet which encoding you want to deal with.
+The default is UTF-8

 ```ruby
 Spreadsheet.client_encoding = 'UTF-8'